®

 great interest in how social issues have evolved through evolution.
 I have

-no doubts that my name has been "goggled" together with reparations with the
+no doubts that my name has been "goggled" together with reparations

 posting of my reply to The Denver Post editorial of Sept 18, 2001